Disney Vacation Example Budget

 - The Universal Studios trip is obviously optional, but it can be fun to see other sites outside of the Disney World resort area.

-- The December time frame is considered peak season at Disney World.
+– The summer time frame is considered peak season at Disney World.
 Cheaper rates on flights and hotels can be found in off seasons like February, April, September, and October.

 If 2 families come together they can rent a vacation home and share the expenses of accomodation and food .
 The vacation homes come in 3 to 7 bedrooms a 4 bedroom home can sleep up to 10 people.
 All homes have their own swiming pool, which makes is a lot easier to keep the kids entertained while parents are either getting an easy meal ready, watching some TV, playing a game or having a drink at the end of a busy day!